Skip to contents

 threshold

 Optional positive numeric.
-When supplied, pixels with |t| < threshold are rendered in the neutral (white) colour, making clusters of agreement stand out.
+When supplied, pixels with |t| < threshold are rendered in the neutral (white) color, making clusters of agreement stand out.
 Default NULL (full continuous map).

 zlim